Chenlulu2020/Chenlulu2020.github.io/_posts/2024-03-13-How to Study Cities.md

 The best urban research designs are to triangulate on problems using both quantitative and qualitative research methods, which means to do both cross-sectional and longitudinal(time), qualitative and quantitative research,  (geographical) spatial analysis.

-***
-Ref: Prologue “How to Study Cities”
+## References

 LeGates, R. T., & Stout, F. (Eds.).
 (2011). _The city reader_ (pp. 110-114).
 London: Routledge.

-Author：Richard LeGates
-Professor of Urban Studies and Planning in San Francisco State University
+Author：Richard LeGates, Professor of Urban Studies and Planning in San Francisco State University
-***

 ## Academic Language Bank